 Þingvellir was designated a national park in 1928 as a means of protecting the remains of the parliament site.

-In that moment, it was judged to be “...a protected national shrine for all Icelanders, the perpetual property of the Icelandic nation under the preservation of parliament, never to be sold or mortgaged”.
+At that moment, it was judged to be “...a protected national shrine for all Icelanders, the perpetual property of the Icelandic nation under the preservation of parliament, never to be sold or mortgaged”.

 The park is the original site of the first Alþingi (“National Assembly”), formed in 930 AD.
 It was, arguably, the first democratically elected parliament on earth.
 Regardless of whether or not this can be proven, it is beyond doubt the moment that the Icelandic nation was born.